dleeftink/QuickSet/readme.md

 1. If already in top-k window, update count by one or a custom weight/value
 2. Else find the first integer with lowest frequency count
-2. Replace this integer with the updated one and its new value
+3. Replace this integer with the updated one and its new value

+The count of dropped integers remains available in the Typed backing array.

 ``` js